tripal/tripal/docs/dev_guide/custom_data_loader.rst

     var_dump(["this is running!", $analysis_id, $file_path, $cvterm]);
   }

+To test our importer navigate to ``admin > Tripal > Data Importers`` and click the link for our TFT importer.
 Fill out the form and press submit.
-If there are no validation errors, we'll receive notice that our job was submitted and given a command (on my site its: ```drush trp-run-jobs --username=admin --root=/Users/chet/UTK/tripal
+If there are no validation errors, we'll receive notice that our job was submitted and given a command to execute the job manually.
+For example:

-``) to run the job with drush.
-Let's run it and see what happens.
+..

+  drush trp-run-jobs --username=admin --root=/var/www/html

+If we execute our importer we should see the following output:

 .. code-block:: bash